-The Board is recommending for approval at the AGM a final dividend payment of 1.33 pence per ordinary share in respect of the financial year ended 31 December 2021.
+The Board is recommending, for approval at the AGM, a final dividend of 1.60 pence per ordinary share, resulting in a total dividend for 2022 of 2.40 pence per ordinary share, up 20 per cent. on prior year and in line with the Group's progressive and sustainable ordinary dividend policy.
 The Company will again be offering shareholders a choice of a share alternative to a cash dividend through its Dividend Reinvestment Plan ('DRIP').
 Shareholders can find out more about the DRIP on page 7 of this document.

-In addition to the final dividend, the Board has announced that it will return surplus capital through a share buyback programme of up to £2 billion, which is expected to be completed by 31 December 2022 ('Buyback Programme').
+In addition to the final dividend, the Board has announced that it intends return surplus capital through an ordinary share buyback programme of up to £2 billion, which is expected to be completed by 29 December 2023 (the 'Buyback Programme').
 The Buyback Programme is being carried out by the Company using the authority to purchase its own ordinary shares approved by shareholders at the last AGM.
 The Company intends to cancel the shares it repurchases through the Buyback Programme.
 The Buyback Programme is subject to the continuing approval of the Prudential Regulation Authority.